gbv/beaconspec/appendices.md

 Another possible interpretation of link qualifier is additional information about the relationship, for instance when it was created (reification).

-See [](#annotating-meta-fields) for mappings of meta fields to RDF triples about the BEACON dump.

 In addition, the `prefix` and `target` fields MAY be mapped to `http://rdfs.org/ns/void#uriRegexPattern` and/or `http://rdfs.org/ns/void#uriSpace` from the VoID vocabulary.